Who wore what to the royal wedding

 Actress Carey Mulligan made an elegant entrance wearing Erdem and was accompanied by her husband Marcus Mumford.

-Von der Holtz comments: "Carey Mulligan was one of the key looks for me today.
+Von der Goltz comments: "Carey Mulligan was one of the key looks for me today.
 She had a very pretty embroidered dress and looked simple and chic."

 Eagle agrees: "Mulligan was the epitome of modern garden party style.
 She's what you expect a wedding guest to be - she looked young and fresh and elegant.
 And wasn't in a boring pastel ensemble."